Raven vs Crow: what's the difference, and how do you tell them apart?

 Read also

-While crows and ravens look similar, they are different in their physical characteristics, behaviour, and habitat.
+While crows and ravens look similar, they are different in their physical characteristics, behavior, and habitat.
 Some people may find it difficult to differentiate between the birds.
 Ravens vs crows differences can help you identify their distinct features in tail shape, size, and sounds, which are important to note.

 Legit.ng recently published an article about what cardinals represent.
 Cardinals, also known as red birds, are a species of songbirds, most of which have thick bills and crested heads.
-The red bird symbolises security, energy, good fortune, and willpower.
+The red bird symbolizes security, energy, good fortune, and willpower.

 People from different cultures associate seeing cardinals with various things.
 The cardinal is the official bird of seven eastern US states and is particularly common in the Southeast.
 Learn more about the birds in the article.